-The Company has an office space lease agreement located at 141 Adelaide Street West from August 15, 2014 to August 14, 2019 and signed a sublease agreement with a third-party tenant whereby the Company shall receive sublease payments for the period from March 1, 2015 to March 30, 2020.
+The Company had an office space lease agreement located at 141 Adelaide Street West from August 15, 2014 to August 14, 2019 and signed a sublease agreement with a third-party tenant whereby the Company received sublease payments for the period from March 1, 2015 to March 1, 2020.
 The sublease payments are recognized as a reduction of General and Administrative expenses on the Statements of Loss and Comprehensive Loss.
-A security deposit totalling \$17,281 was received from the subtenant and is reported as a long-term liability on the Consolidated Statements of Financial Position.
-As of April 30, 2019, the Company was committed to annual lease payments for 141 Adelaide Street West of approximately \$223,020 and expects to receive annual sublease payments of \$223,020.
+A security deposit totalling \$17,281 representing the last months rent was received from the subtenant and was reported as a long-term liability on the Consolidated Statements of Financial Position.
+As the sublease agreement has now expired, the rental deposit repaid representing the last months rent.